DontPanicO/jwtXploiter/README.md

   - Since this tool automates lot of stuff, without force the user to know what's happening under the hood, it won't help you to understand the vulnerabilities it exploits.

-### Python cryptography version

-+ cryptography >= 3.2.1 is required, since some parameters (expecially the ones related to banckends) has changed from positional to optional.
-Pip, deb and rpm packages handle this by themselves, anyway cloning the repos via git and run ./install.sh, sometimes miss dependencies installation (there is an open issue, cause of that).

 ### To Know